Legalmorning

 “If a topic has received significant coverage in reliable sources that are independent of the subject, it is presumed to be suitable for a stand-alone article or list.” – Wikipedia general notability guidelines

 Wikipedia can be confusing when it talks about what sources are considered reliable.
-While we could talk for days about sources, you generally need to look at the type of source (whether it is a book, magazine, newspaper, blog, etc.), the writer, and the actual publisher.
+You need to look at the type of source (whether it is a book, magazine, newspaper, blog, etc.), the writer, and the actual publisher.

 Here is why it matters.

-A publication such as Entrepreneur is considered reliable, but if the writer is a contributor where there is no editorial control, the piece will not be considered reliable enough to establish notability.
+A publication such as Entrepreneur is considered reliable, but if the writer is a contributor where there is no editorial control, it will not be considered reliable enough to establish notability.

 Passing Mentions Versus In-Depth Coverage